Diamond Head (British band): Nick Tart era

-Nick Tart (from Cannock) was asked to join Diamond Head in 2004, the band wrote and recorded the All Will Be Revealed,album and released it in 2005.
+Nick Tart (from Cannock) was asked to join Diamond Head in 2004, the band wrote and recorded the All Will Be Revealed album and released it in 2005.
 To promote this album, they completed a 22 date European tour with Megadeth.
 Brian Tatler commented that this was one of the best experiences of his life, and he regained his enjoyment for playing live with the band again.

 Diamond Head headlined a celebration of the 25th anniversary of the NWOBHM at the London Astoria, supported by Witchfynde, Bronz, Praying Mantis, and Jaguar.
 This concert was later released as a live CD titled It's Electric and also the band's first DVD, To the Devil His Due, in 2006.
 The band's rhythm guitarist Adrian Mills left the band and was replaced with Andy 'Abbz' Abberley, previously in Cannock band Chase with drummer Karl Wilcox.
 In 2007 Diamond Head released What's in Your Head? produced by Dave (Shirt) Nichols.
 In 2008, Nick announced that he and his family were going to emigrate to Brisbane.
 The band continued to tour but now has the extra expense of flying the singer backward and forwards from Australia.
 Diamond Head toured the US (twice) plus Japan and Europe, including two dates opening for the Big 4.
 Nick's last show with Diamond Head was 4 October 2013.

-Rasmus Bom Andersen era (2014–present)
+Rasmus Bom Andersen era and hiatus (2014–present)

 After recruiting new vocalist Rasmus Bom Andersen (a Danish-born singer living in London) in 2014, Diamond Head toured the UK and began work on their self-titled album Diamond Head, released in 2016.
 The band took part in the 70000 Tons of Metal cruise around the Caribbean and toured the US, Canada and Europe.
 Work began on their eighth studio album, The Coffin Train, in mid-2016, and it was released in May 2019.
 By this time, Diamond Head had signed to Silver Lining Records and is now managed by Siren Management.
 The album entered the UK Rock & Metal Albums Chart at number 5, ten places higher than the band's self-titled album.
 In 2018 Diamond Head did a UK and European tour and then opened for Black Star Riders across Europe in 2019.